ben-dh3/broken_blog_application/html_challenges/03_using_links.md

 submit that recording to your coach for feedback.
 [How do I do this?](https://github.com/makersacademy/golden-square-in-python/blob/main/pills/process_feedback_challenges.md)

-Test-drive and implement the following changes to the `music_library_database_app` project:
+Test-drive and implement the following changes to the `music_web_app` project:

 1. Add a route `GET /artists/<id>` which returns an HTML page showing details for a single artist.
 2. Add a route `GET /artists` which returns an HTML page with the list of artists.
 This page should contain a link for each artist listed, linking to `/artists/<id>` where `<id>` needs to be the corresponding artist id.